AnoushkaBanerjee/FusionAI/README.md

 How FusionAI Works:
 In Offline Mode, the program runs a local scripted AI system built with Python.
 In Online Mode, the program connects to Google Gemini 2.0 Flash, which generates responses dynamically using a real AI model.
-Online Mode Limits

-There are usage limits when communicating with the online AI model.
+Online Mode Limits: There are usage limits when communicating with the online AI model.
 These limits depend on the Gemini API usage policies, which may restrict the number of requests or conversations within a certain time period.
 ___________________________________________________________________________________________________________________________________________________________________________
 ©️Google Gemini-Model 2.0 Flash_API, etc...